rawnoob25/seeAttachedPkgs/README.md

 # seeAttachedPkgs
-reminder that search() is the function to show list of attached packages
+* reminder that search() is the function to show character vector of attached packages
+* alternatively, searchpaths() can be used to display a similar character vector